 As you might expect, an electric folding bike combines the benefits of folding bikes and those of electric bikes.
-The best electric bike for you will be dictated by your needs – how far you’re riding, how flat or hilly the ride is, and how much you want to spend.
+The best e-bike for you will be dictated by your individual needs; how far you’re riding, how flat or hilly the ride is, and how much you want to spend.

 But the benefits aren’t confined only to commuting.
 A folding bike is easier to find a place for at home if storage presents an issue.
 For those who like to take their bike with them on holiday, being able to collapse the bike into a manageable size makes this a far more practical proposition.

-Additionally, in having the option to take the ride a little easier, this can obviate the need for a change of clothes and a shower at the other end—making for a more straightforward commute.
+Additionally, in having the option to make the ride a little easier, this can do away with the need for a change of clothes and a shower at the other end—making for a more straightforward commute.
 Although it is worth remembering that e-bikes only provide assistance proportional to what you put in.
 To paraphrase Greg Lemond, you can still work hard—you just go faster.

 These aspects can be equally enjoyed when using the bike recreationally.
 With an e-bike, hills don’t pose an impediment—all topography can be tackled—opening up a greater variety of routes.
 The electrical assistance also serves to increase the capacity of what you can carry on the bike.